 - Culinary Grade Matcha: On the other hand, culinary grade matcha is slightly more bitter.
 This grade is often used in cooking, baking, and lattes.
 Its strong flavor pairs well with milk and sweeteners, making it a common choice for lavender matcha lattes.

-Matcha is celebrated for its antioxidant properties and its ability to provide sustained energy without the jittery effects often associated with coffee.
 For more information about matcha and its caffeine content, you can check out this detailed guide on caffeine content in matcha.

 The Role of Lavender in a Matcha Latte